Scott Brady (actor)

 Scott Brady (born Gerard Kenneth Tierney; September 13, 1924 – April 16, 1985) was an American film and television actor best known for his roles in Western films and as a ubiquitous television presence.
-He played the title role in the television series Shotgun Slade (1959-1961).
+He played the title role in the television series Shotgun Slade (1959–1961).

 Early years

 Gerard Kenneth Tierney was born in Brooklyn to Lawrence and Mary Alice (née Crowley) Tierney; his father was an Irish-American policeman who was chief of the New York City Aqueduct Police force.
 His older and younger brothers were fellow actors Lawrence and Edward Tierney, respectively.
 He took his screen name from a friend's short story in which the hero, a boxer, was named Scott Brady.

 Brady was reared in suburban Westchester County, New York.
 He was nicknamed "Roddy" in his youth.
-He attended Roosevelt and St. Michael's high schools, where he lettered in basketball, football, and track.
+He attended Roosevelt and St. Michael's High Schools, where he lettered in basketball, football, and track.
 He aspired to become a football coach or a radio announcer, but instead enlisted in the United States Navy before his graduation from high school.
 During World War II, he served as a naval aviation mechanic overseas on the USS Norton Sound.

 Discharged in 1946, Brady headed to Los Angeles, where his older brother Lawrence was already making some progress as an actor.
-First taking menial jobs as a cab driver and a lumberjack, Brady studied at the Beverly Hills Drama School under his G.I.
-Bill of Rights.
-There, he studied acting and took vocal training to eliminate his thick Brooklyn accent.
+First working as a cab driver and a lumberjack, Brady studied at the Beverly Hills Drama School.

 Brady had two brushes with scandal.
-In 1957, he was arrested for narcotics possession, but charges were dropped and he always maintained that he was framed.
+In 1957, he was arrested for narcotics possession, but the charge was dropped, and he always maintained that he was framed.
 In 1963, he was barred by the New York State Harness Racing Commission from participation in the sport due to his association with known bookmakers.
 He also was involved in two lawsuits with Eagle-Lion Films in 1950.
 The studio sued Brady for $105,000, charging that he had failed to fulfill his contract's requirement of making two films a year for five years.
-Brady countersued for $510,000 in damages, saying that his career was damaged when Eagle-Lion suspended him.
+Brady countersued for $510,000 in damages, saying that his career had been damaged when Eagle-Lion suspended him.